History of slavery in Maryland

-In the first two decades after the Revolutionary War, a number of slaveholders freed their slaves.
+In the first two decades after the Revolutionary War, some slaveholders freed their slaves.
 In addition, numerous free families of color had started during the colonial era with mixed-race children born free as a result of unions between white women and African-descended men.
 Although the colonial and state legislatures passed restrictions against manumissions and free people of color, by the time of the Civil War, slightly more than 49% of the black people (including people of color) in Maryland were free and the total of slaves had steadily declined since 1810.

-During the American Civil War, fought over the issue of slavery, Maryland remained in the Union, though a minority of its citizens – and virtually all of its slaveholders – were sympathetic toward the rebel Confederate States.
-As a Union border state, Maryland was not included in President Lincoln's 1863 Emancipation Proclamation, which declared all slaves in Southern Confederate states to be free.
+During the American Civil War, which was fought over the issue of slavery, Maryland remained in the Union, though a minority of its citizens – and virtually all of its slaveholders – were sympathetic toward the rebel Confederate States.
+As a Union border state, Maryland was not included in President Lincoln's 1863 Emancipation Proclamation, which declared all slaves in states in rebellion to be free.
 The following year, Maryland held a constitutional convention.
 A new state constitution was passed on November 1, 1864, and Article 24 prohibited the practice of slavery.
 The right to vote was extended to non-white males in the Maryland Constitution of 1867, which remains in effect today.
-(The vote was extended to women of all races in 1920 by ratification of a national constitutional amendment.)
+(The vote was extended to women of all races in 1920 by ratification of the Nineteenth Amendment to the United States Constitution.)

 Beginnings

 Tobacco

 From the beginning, tobacco was the dominant cash crop in Maryland.
 Such was the importance of tobacco that, in the absence of sufficient silver coins, it served as the chief medium of exchange.
 John Ogilby wrote in his 1670 book America: Being an Accurate Description of the New World: "The general way of traffick and commerce there is chiefly by Barter, or exchange of one commodity for another".

 Since land was plentiful, and the demand for tobacco was growing, labor tended to be in short supply, especially at harvest time.
-The first Africans to be brought to English North America landed in Virginia in 1619, rescued by the Dutch from a Portuguese slave ship.
+The first Africans to be brought to English North America landed in Virginia in 1619, captured by the Dutch from a Portuguese slave ship.
 These individuals appear to have been treated as indentured servants.
 A significant number of Africans after them also gained freedom through fulfilling a work contract or for converting to Christianity.

 Some successful free people of color, such as Anthony Johnson, prospered enough to acquire slaves or indentured servants.
-This evidence suggests that racial attitudes were much more flexible in the colonies in the 17th century than they later became, when slavery was hardened as a racial caste.
+This evidence suggests that racial attitudes were much more flexible in the colonies in the 17th century before slavery was hardened as a racial caste.